-For drivers of new cars, that first ding, bump or scratch is always the most painful.
-Depending on the extent, a scratch can also threaten the integrity of your car’s finish, which is not only a cosmetic consideration, but an airtight shield that keeps the sheet metal of the body from rusting.
+For drivers of new cars, that first ding, bump, or scratch is always the most painful.
+Depending on the extent, a scratch can also threaten the integrity of your car’s finish, which is not only a cosmetic consideration but an airtight shield that keeps the sheet metal of the body from rusting.
 Depending on your car insurance coverage and how the scratch was caused, it’s certainly possible repairs could be insurable, but there are a number of factors that may make it an ineffective alternative to paying for repairs yourself.

 What Part of My Car Insurance Covers Scratches?

 There are potentially two sections of your insurance policy that scratches could be covered under, depending on how the scratches are caused.
 Collision coverage would apply when the damage to your car happens when another car makes contact.
 Not all collisions cause major damage.
-Low speed parking incidents, for example, could result in enough contact to damage your car’s finish without permanently distorting body panels.
+Low-speed parking incidents, for example, could result in enough contact to damage your car’s finish without permanently distorting body panels.

 Collision and comprehensive coverage are not mandatory in Ontario, so it’s possible that you don’t have this coverage on your policy if you’re carrying only the minimum coverage required by law.
-If your car is damaged due to the fault of another driver, it may be possible that driver’s third party liability insurance, which is mandatory, may cover your claim.
+If your car is damaged due to the fault of another driver, it may be possible that the driver’s third-party liability insurance, which is mandatory, may cover your claim.
 Talk to your insurance company to see if this is applicable to your situation.

 How Do Car Insurance Deductibles Work?